csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 or temporary states of the UI that need styling accordingly.

-When looking at a piece of interactive UI (e.g. a modal overlay) through developer tools, we’ll probably spend some time toggling things on and of.
+When looking at a piece of interactive UI (e.g. a modal overlay) through developer tools, we’ll probably spend some time toggling things on and off.
 Being able to see classes like `.is-open` appear and disappear in the DOM is a highly readable and very obvious way of learning about state:

     <div class="c-modal  is-open">
       ...